a-hubbard/vivax_microhap/results/notebooks/sample_properties.md

     ## 18 Vietnam     Ho Chi Min          18
     ## 19 Vietnam     Krong Pa            18

-For the relatedness analysis, we will be merging some geographies and removing others to create populations that each have an adequate sample size.

 ``` r
 # Write sample information to disk -------------------------------------
 sample_info_filterbyyear %>%